Actively Recruiting

 - Metastatic gastroenteropancreatic neuroendocrine tumor with lymph node or liver metastases only

-- Candidate for cytoreductive surgery aiming for R1 resection as decided by a tumor board
+- Candidate for cytoreductive surgery aiming for R1 resection as determined by tumor board

-- Presence of somatostatin receptors on all target lesions confirmed by 68Ga DOTA TATE PET scan
+- Confirmed somatostatin receptor presence on all target lesions by 68Ga DOTA TATE PET scan

 - Age 18 years or older

-- On octreotide long-acting release (LAR) at a fixed dose of 20 mg or 30 mg every 3 to 4 weeks for at least 12 weeks before enrollment
+- Stable octreotide long-acting release treatment (20 or 30 mg) for at least 12 weeks prior to enrollment

 You will not qualify if you...